-1. Jegannathan, K. Nanayaviyalum Anjaliyalum,

-Tamilnadu State Council for Higher Education, Chennai, 2007
+1. Jegannathan, K. Nanayaviyalum Anjaliyalum, Tamilnadu State Council for Higher Education, Chennai, 2007

-1. Chatterjea, S.P.
-Romance of Postage Stamps, NBT, New Delhi, 2004.

-Frantisek Svarc Stamps and Stamp Collecting, Caxton Editions, London, 1998.
-James Mackay Stamps and Stamp Collecting, Annes Publisher, London, 2007.

-4. Kenneth C. Logan Dictionary of World Stamps, Galley Press, Leicester, 1987

-5. Manik Jain Phila India Guide Book (1800-2010), Philatelia, Kolkata, 2011
+- 1. Chatterjea, S.P.
+Romance of Postage Stamps, NBT, New Delhi, 2004. - 2.
+Frantisek Svarc.
+Stamps and Stamp Collecting, Caxton Editions, London, 1998. - 3.
+James Mackay.
+Stamps and Stamp Collecting, Annes Publisher, London, 2007. - 4.
+Kenneth C. Logan.
+Dictionary of World Stamps, Galley Press, Leicester, 1987 - 5.
+Manik Jain.
+Phila India Guide Book (1800-2010), Philatelia, Kolkata, 2011

+DEPARTMENT OF HISTORY - B.A.
+HISTORY (For those who joined in June 2015 and after)

 Certificate Course

 Subject Title: NUMISMATICS

 Total Marks: 100

-- a) To encourage the collection of coins and Banknotes as History material. - b) To save coins from destruction.
-They are our national heritage. - c) To increase opportunities either for employment in Government Museums and Department of Archaeology or to become a Private seller in Coins & Currencies.
+- To encourage the collection of coins and Banknotes as History material. - > To save coins from destruction.
+They are our national heritage. - ➤ To increase opportunities either for employment in Government Museums and Department of Archaeology or to become a Private seller in Coins & Currencies.